In this article:

 This negative increase in blood levels is due to the saturated fatty acid nature of coconut oil, which acts and is processed in the body in the same way as other saturated fats, (2) such as butter, animal fat, and lard.

 Fats can be good or bad depending upon what type of fatty acids they contain.
-80-90% of the fatty acids found in coconut oil are of the unhealthy kind, i.e., saturated fatty acids, with lauric acid being its prime component.
+In coconut oil, 80%–90% of the fatty acids are the unhealthy kind, namely, saturated fatty acids, with lauric acid being its prime component.

 Note: As with any alternative products, please consult your medical provider with specific questions.
 This article is not meant to be considered medical advice.

 Oils have varied smoke points, which indicate the temperature at which smoke begins to release continuously when cooking.
 (12)